beekmarks/whisper-real-time-speaker-diarization/README.md

 3. The application will process the audio in real-time:
    - Transcribing the speech using Whisper
    - Identifying different speakers using PyAnnote
-   - Displaying the results with speaker labels and timestamps
+   - Displaying the results with speaker labels

 ## Technical Details